forwards/Community/WorkshopPlan.md

 #### Audience

 * The intended audience is Career Young Statisticians and Data Scientists.
-* RSVP instructions to follow the "Coding Grace" approach in Dublin: only a female can RSVP, but she can bring a male guest.
+* RSVP protocol to follow the "Coding Grace" approach in Dublin: only a female can RSVP, but she can bring a male guest.
 * The female RSVP must be present for the Male guest to be allowed in.